Assisted Voluntary Return and Reintegration

 The successful implementation of AVRR programmes requires cooperation and participation of a broad range of actors, including migrants, civil society and the governments in both host countries and countries of origin.
 The partnerships created by IOM and a diverse range of national and international stakeholders are essential to the effective implementation of AVRRs – from the pre-return to the reintegration stages.

-The International Organization for Migration (IOM), the Office in Romania, in partnership with the Refugee Jesuit Service (JRS), implements the Support program for voluntary humanitarian repatriation and reintegration (AVRR), funded under the National Program – Asylum, Migration and Integration Fund, AMIF/17.01.02 through the General Inspectorate for Immigration.
+The International Organization for Migration (IOM), the Office in Romania, in partnership with the Refugee Jesuit Service (JRS), implements the Program for voluntary humanitarian return and reintegration (AVRR), funded under the National Program – Asylum, Migration and Integration Fund, AMIF/20.01.02 through the General Inspectorate for Immigration.

 The program is addressed to: